vidun-jay/BG3-Mod-Profile-Switcher/README.md

-# BG3 Mod Manager Script
+# BG3 Mod Profile Switcher
 This Python script facilitates managing mods for Baldur's Gate 3.
 It allows users to select a mod profile from .zip files located in a specified Mods folder and automatically extracts the selected profile to a designated directory.
 The script saves user settings to streamline future operations.

 ## Features